biodash/biodash.github.io/content/codeclub/S02E03_rmarkdown/index.md

 ---
 output: hugodown::md_document
-# output: html_document
-title: "Code Club S02E01: R Markdown"
+title: "Code Club S02E03: R Markdown"
 subtitle: "Text + Code + Output"
 summary: "In session of Code Club, we'll learn about Markdown syntax and some of the great functionality of R Markdown."
 authors: [michael-broe]